Twists of superconformal algebras: Chiral Twists in 4d Superconformal Algebras: Some Case by Case Analysis

 \begin{proof} View $\mc Q$ as a rank 2 linear map $V_4^* \to W_2$, and let $U = \ker(\mc Q) \sub V_4^*$.
 Note that $V_4$ carries a canonical $\so(6,\CC)$-invariant inner product, allowing us to decompose $V_4 = U \oplus U^\perp$ into the sum of orthogonal two-dimensional subspaces.
 Consider now the Lie subalgebra of $\so(6,\CC)$ that preserves this decomposition, which provides an embedding or equivalently $\so(4,\CC) \subset \so(6,\CC)$.
 Each summand $U, U^\perp$ is identified with an $\so(4,\CC)$-irreducible summand $S_-, S_+$, respectively.

 In terms of this decomposition, the odd part of the complexified superconformal algebra also decomposes as

 and $\mc Q$ is a full rank element of the first summand.
 Thus it is a Donaldson-Witten twist.

-Consider now the image of $[\mc Q,-]$ inside the even part of the complexified superconformal algebra.
-It is isomorphic, as a vector space, to $\CC^4$.
-In fact, it is an abelian Lie subalgebra, and we are free to view it as the complexified translations of an affine slice, so let us denote it by $T_\CC$.
+Consider now the image $\mf b_{\mc Q}^\CC$ of $[\mc Q,-]$ inside the even part of the complexified superconformal algebra.
+It is isomorphic, as a Lie algebra, to $\sl(2,\CC) \ltimes (\CC^2 \otimes \CC^2)$, and we are free to view the four dimensional abelian factor as the complexified translations of an affine slice, so let us denote this subalgebra by $T_\CC$.
 (There is another copy of $\CC^4$, orthogonal to this image, which we can then view as the special conformal transformations for this affine slice.)

 Even better, as $\mc Q$ comes from a real form, it is a fixed point of the corresponding involution (i.e., of the appropriate version of complex conjugation).
-The bracket is equivariant for this involution, so the image of $[\mc Q,-]$ restricted to the odd part of the real form gives a 4-dimensional real subspace $T_\RR$ of $T_\CC$.
+The bracket is equivariant for this involution, so the image of $[\mc Q,-]$ restricted to the odd part of the real form gives us a 4-dimensional real subspace $T_\RR$ of $T_\CC$.
 We define an affine patch $\iota \colon \RR^{p,4-p} \hookrightarrow C(\RR^{p,4-p})$ as the inclusion of the open orbit of the $T_\RR$-action on the conformal compactification~$C(\RR^{p,4-p})$. \end{proof}